cloudsmith-io/cloudsmith-api/bindings/python/src/docs/OrgsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **orgs_members_remove**
-> OrganizationMembership orgs_members_remove(org, member)
+> orgs_members_remove(org, member)

-Removes a member from the organization.
+Removes a member from the organization (deprecated, use DELETE instead).

-Removes a member from the organization.
+Removes a member from the organization (deprecated, use DELETE instead).

 ### Example
 ```python